-The Conference was organized by the Cairo Institute for Human Rights Studies (CIHRS) and hosted by the Moroccan Organization for Human Rights in April 23-25 in Casablanca, Morocco.
+The Forum was organized by the Cairo Institute for Human Rights Studies (CIHRS) and hosted by the Moroccan Organization for Human Rights in April 23-25 in Casablanca, Morocco.
 It was attended by 100 participants and observers represent forty human rights organizations from fifteen Arab countries, in addition to a number of international experts as observers.
 The assembly of the participants culminated two months of discussions via fax and e-mail, in deliberation of sixteen working papers.
-Based on these discussions a draft “Casablanca Declaration” was prepared and discussed by the Consultative Panel (23 members from 10 countries) before the conference.
+Based on these discussions a draft “Casablanca Declaration” was prepared and discussed by the Consultative Panel (23 members from 10 countries) before the Forum.
 The second draft of the Declaration was ready on April 22nd.
-During three days the conference participants discussed a number of important issues in sixteen parallel working groups and four panel sessions.
-The First Arab Human Rights Book Fair was held on the fringes of the Conference.
+During three days the Forumparticipants discussed a number of important issues in sixteen parallel working groups and four panel sessions.
+The First Arab Human Rights Book Fair was held on the fringes of the Forum.

 The Casablanca Declaration

-After extensive discussions, the Conference declared that the only source of reference in this respect is international human rights law and the United Nations instruments and declarations.
-The Conference also emphasized the universality of human rights.
+After extensive discussions, the Forum declared that the only source of reference in this respect is international human rights law and the United Nations instruments and declarations.
+The Forum also emphasized the universality of human rights.

 The International Setting

-The Conference examined the international setting and conditions affecting the status of human rights specifically in the Arab world and affirmed the following:
+The Forum examined the international setting and conditions affecting the status of human rights specifically in the Arab world and affirmed the following:

 • The call for substantial reforms in the United Nations so as to make it more representative of the regions and peoples of the world, and more effective in fulfilling its role and in expressing the common interests and responsibilities of humanity.